ouassimboutalliss/ML_DL_AI_Portfolio/Machine Learning/1) Wine Quality/README.md

 ## 1) Problem Understanding
 The goal of this project is:
   - to understand which features make it a good wine
-  - to predict if a wine is bad or a good wine (binairy classes)
+  - to predict if a wine is bad or a good (binairy classes)

 ## Data Cleaning
 I needed to clean the data up so that it was usable for our model.
 I made the following changes.